material-components/material-components-web/packages/mdc-select/helper-text/README.md

 # Select helper text

 Helper text gives context about a select, such as how the selection will be used.
-It should be visible either persistently or only on focus.
+It should be visible either persistently or only on invalid state.

 ## Basic usage